-In the above video, I go through the importance of a vertical shin if you or your client has a meniscus tear.
+The above video explains the importance of a vertical shin if your client has a meniscus tear.

-It is a very important clip from the video presentation from Meniscus Tear Solution.
+It is a significant clip from the video presentation from Meniscus Tear Solution.

-Other important thing is, the meniscus is a secondary stabilizer for the ACL.
-With the hamstrings being activated, it ends up pulling on the knee and creating more compressive forces happening within that knee.
-And then also that hamstring ends up assisting that ACL when it comes to preventing any anterior translation of that shin.
+Another important thing is that the meniscus is a secondary stabilizer for the ACL.
+With the hamstrings being activated, it pulls on the knee and creates more compressive forces within that knee.
+And then that hamstring ends up assisting that ACL when preventing any anterior translation of that shin.

-So summarizing things, we want to do exercises that involve a vertical shin because it ends up decreasing the flexion range of motion that is happening in that knee, which is good.
-The more flexion we have, the more stress that it ends up putting in that knee joint, puts less stress on the patella femoral joint which is good.
-And then we’re looking at having like a weight shift more posterior to decrease hamstring activation.
-And then also to prevent any type of that weight shift forward, positive vertical shin, leading to more shear occurring in that knee joint.
+So summarizing things, we want to do exercises involving a vertical shin because it decreases the flexion range of motion in that knee, which is good.
+The more flexion we have, the more stress it puts on that knee joint, which puts less pressure on the patella-femoral joint, which is good.
+And then, we’re looking at having a more posterior weight shift to decrease hamstring activation.
+And then, to prevent any weight from shifting forward, a positive vertical shin leads to more shear in that knee joint.

-So I hope that makes sense and I hope I kind of highlighted the importance of that vertical shin, especially when it relates to meniscus tear injury, when it relates to the exercise side of things.
+So I hope that makes sense, and I hope I highlighted the importance of that vertical shin, especially when it relates to meniscus tear injury and the exercise side.

 Now onto the second clip.